albertintech/apai/docs/congress/cmf/fema/sample-smd-ballot.md

 The winner of this election will represent Congressional District 1 in the U.S. House of Representatives for a two-year term beginning January 3, 2033.

 This district is one of two single-member congressional districts in this state.
-Under the Federal Elections Modernization Act, states with two Representatives elect from two districts drawn by the algorithmically neutral method certified by the Electoral Science Office.
+Under the Congressional Elections Modernization Act, states with two Representatives elect from two districts drawn by the algorithmically neutral method certified by the Electoral Science Office.
 Both districts use single-winner STAR voting.

 ---